unclecode/hermes/README.md

 ## 🎉 Final Thoughts

 We're living in amazing times!
 Whether you need the lightning speed of Groq, the convenience of OpenAI, or the local power of MLX Whisper, Hermes has got you covered.
-Happy transcribing!
+With the addition of AI-powered video commentary, Hermes takes your video analysis to the next level.
+Happy transcribing and commenting!